The Power of Effective Negotiation

 Margaret A. Neale is the Director of the Influence and Negotiation Strategies Executive Program at Stanford and the coauthor of three books including Organizational Behavior: A Management Challenge.
 She received her bachelor's degree from Northeast Louisiana University her master's degrees from the Medical College of Virginia and Virginia Commonwealth University and her PhD in Business Administration from the University of Texas.

 Margaret Neale - Professor of Organizations and Dispute Resolution Stanford Graduate School of Business

 She currently serves on the editorial boards of the Journal of Applied Psychology Organizational Behavior and Human Decision Processes International Journal of Conflict Management and Human Resource Management Review.
-In addition to her teaching and research activities Professor Neale has conducted executive seminars and management development programs in the United States United Kingdom Australia Holland Switzerland Brazil Thailand France Canada Nicaragua the People's Republic of China Hong Kong United Arab Emirates Mexico Israel and Jamaica for public agencies city governments health care and trade associations universities small businesses and Fortune 500 corporations in the area of negotiation skills managerial decision making managing teams and workforce diversity.
+In addition to her teaching and research activities Professor Neale has conducted executive seminars and management development programs around the globe for public agencies, city governments, health care and trade associations, universities, small businesses, and Fortune 500 corporations in the area of negotiation skills, managerial decision making, managing teams, and workforce diversity.

 She received her Bachelor's degree in Pharmacy from Northeast Louisiana University, her Master's degrees from the Medical College of Virginia and Virginia Commonwealth University, and her PhD in Business Administration from the University of Texas.
 She began her academic career as a member of the faculty at the Eller School of Management of the University of Arizona.